Where Was Widow’s Bay Filmed? The real locations behind the fictional island

 Widows Bay Lighthouse

-The lighthouse is the Eastern Point Lighthouse, which is located across Gloucester Harbor on the eastern tip of Cape Ann, and is visible from Half Moon Beach with binoculars.
+The lighthouse is the Eastern Point Lighthouse, which is located across Gloucester Harbor on the eastern tip of Cape Ann, visible from Half Moon Beach with binoculars.

 The current cylindrical brick tower, completed in 1890, is an active U.S. Coast Guard lighthouse, although it's closed to the public.